kanaverse/kanapi/README.md

   node kanapi/run.js
 ```

+**_Read on msg formats at the end of this documentation_**

-This should usually run the api on port 8000.
+This should usually run the api on port 8000 unless specified.

 As with any websocket based API, we send a payload to the server, the server performs an action and sends one/many responses to the client.